CarrieForle/ToggleableTCATOKeePass/README.md

 # Why use this

-If the original didn't work for some reason (it didn't work for me).
+If the original doesn't work for some reason (it doesn't work for me).

 # Usage